• Location: Jl. Raya Tjampuhan, Ubud.

 Hotel Tjampuhan Spa – History and ambience in a dramatic but central location.

 Built for Balinese royalty in the 1920s, this colonial-style landmark exudes tradition and charm.
-It is spread across two forest-covered valleys and faces a 900-year-old temple, yet remarkably, it is within a short stroll of downtown Ubud, multiple major art museums, and numerous quaint cafés in Penestanan village.
-Within the hotel grounds, paths zigzag around lotus-filled ponds, the open-air yoga hut, and the lovely spring-fed swimming pool, right down to the raging river below.
-All rooms boast uninterrupted views of the forest, valley, and/or river.
-They also feature an adorable Balinese design (e.g. thatched roof and ornately-carved doors) and exquisite traditional paintings, woodcarvings, and cushions.
-Bathrooms need some updating, but the entire hotel – complete with library and movie lounge – is delightfully old-fashioned, and in a good way.
+It is spread across two forest-covered valleys and faces a nine-hundred-year-old temple, and yet, remarkably, it is within a short stroll of downtown Ubud, multiple major art museums, and numerous quaint cafés in Penestanan village.
+Within the hotel grounds, paths zigzag around lotus-filled ponds, an open-air yoga hut, and a lovely spring-fed swimming pool, right down to the raging river below.
+All rooms offer uninterrupted views of the forest, valley, and/or river.
+They also feature an adorable Balinese design (e.g. thatched roofs and ornately-carved doors) and exquisite traditional paintings, woodcarvings, and cushions.
+The entire hotel – complete with library and movie lounge – is delightfully old-fashioned, and in a good way.

 - Area: Carved into a valley facing the forest.
 The lobby is alongside the main road, with plenty of facilities within walking distance in both directions.
-About 1.2km west from the center of Ubud, with a short steepish section in between.
+About 1 km west from the center of Ubud, with a short steepish section in between.

-- How to Get There: Best to arrange an airport pickup with the hotel, which is about 1.5 hours (38km) away (depending on traffic).
+- How to Get There: Best to arrange an airport pickup with the hotel, which is about 1.5 hours (40 km) away (depending on traffic).
 See other options under “Local Transport” below.